 Advising Handbook Resources

 Advising Handbook - Fall 2014

 Advising Handbook - Fall 2010

 Choosing an Advisor

 All students must consult regularly with their academic advisor regarding course requirements, scheduling, and selecting an appropriate set of electives.
-Students should maintain their own "Advising Checklist"; advisors maintain a copy on file in their faculty offices as a record of progress as well as of approved substitutions.
+Students should maintain their own "Advising Checklist".
 Students are encouraged to select an advisor whose areas of interest correspond to those of the student.
 Consult with the department chair if you need suggestions.

-Minimum GPA: All student who enter the program as majors and minors are required to receive at least a grade of "C" in all core courses required for the Urban Studies major or minor (including electives) in order to fulfill the requirement.
+Minimum GPA: All students who enter the program as majors and minors are required to receive at least a grade of "C" in all core courses required for the Urban Studies & Planning major or minor (including electives) in order to fulfill the requirement.

-Credit/No Credit: All Urban Studies major or minor courses (including electives) must be taken for a letter grade.
+Credit/No Credit: All Urban Studies & Planning major or minor courses (including electives) must be taken for a letter grade.

 (Effective Fall 2009)